FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 bin/configure-debugging
 ```

-This will setup debugging configuration in `wp-config.php` inside the container
+This will set up debugging configuration in `wp-config.php` inside the container
 and will also install several plugins to power the debug bar available from the
-upper right hand nav bar when logged into WordPress as admin.
+upper right-hand nav bar when logged into WordPress as admin.

 ## 12. Install and/or Activate the Font Awesome plugin